lucafoscili/comfyui-lf/README.md

 ## Installation

+### Manager

+- Open ComfyUI Manager.
+- Search LF Nodes.
+- Click install.

+### Manual

-- Go to the `ComfyUI/custom_nodes` folder
+- Go to the `ComfyUI/custom_nodes` folder.
 - Open a terminal.
-- Copy and Paste this command `git clone https://github.com/lucafoscili/comfyui-lf.git`
+- Copy and Paste this command `git clone https://github.com/lucafoscili/comfyui-lf.git`.

-## Usage

-To use these nodes in ComfyUI, ensure they are properly installed and recognized within your ComfyUI environment.
-Each node comes with predefined input and output types, which should be connected appropriately within your workflow to achieve the desired functionality.

 ## Contributing

-Contributions to this repository are welcome.
-Please feel free to submit pull requests or open issues for discussion.
+Contributions to this repository are welcome, feel free to submit pull requests or open issues for discussion!

 ## License